 Electric vans have really taken off.
 A large number of new models coming to market in the past 12 months or so has seen what was once a very small choice of models expand dramatically.

 Only a year or so ago, there were a handful of electric vans available.
 All were relatively compact and had a short range, but that’s all changed.
 There are electric options across all van classes, and driving ranges have increased from ‘last-mile’ specialists to delivery vehicles capable of being used all day – in town or outside.

 Of course, the natural benefits of electric vans – responsive drive and zero tailpipe emissions – remain, but they are no longer the one-trick ponies EV LCVs once were.

 With improved load space available, larger battery capacities for longer ranges, and significant financial savings in terms of fuel, maintenance and tax costs, electric vans now offer a realistic and practical alternative to diesel models in most situations.

 With a number of models now boasting ranges considerably over 100 miles on a charge, plug-in vans are no longer limited to small areas, and would ideally suit a variety of businesses.
-Click the button below to find out the best electric vans available in the UK.
+Follow the link below to see the best electric vans available in the UK.